ajmeyghani/webpack-book/chapters/chapter7-examples/2-webpack-react.md

 npm install react react-dom -S
 ```

+### Creating the Config File

-Now, we can add the `webpack.config.js` file:
+Now that we have all the dependencies installed, we can add the `webpack.config.js` file:

 ```bash
 touch webpack.config.js